 Since 2011, supporters across the province have advanced the Community’s $10aDay Child Care Plan as the solution to BC’s child care chaos.
 In February, 2018 the BC government introduced its Child Care BC Plan in response to this chaos.
 The 2 Plans have shared goals – reducing parent fees, increasing educator wages and education, and creating more licensed spaces that meet diverse family needs.
 Now, Plan supporters are tracking progress and taking action to ensure that every step leads us towards a universal, high quality, affordable child care system.

-Building on the Calls to Action of the Truth and Reconciliation Commission, Canada’s child care community also acknowledges that Indigenous communities should be supported to design, deliver and govern child care systems and services that meet their needs and aspirations for self-determination.
+Building on the Calls to Action of the Truth and Reconciliation Commission, Canada’s child care community also acknowledges that First Nations, Métis and Inuit communities must be supported to design, deliver and govern child care systems and services that meet their needs and aspirations for self-determination.
+We support the Indigenous Early Learning and Child Care Framework.